 Make the community a classroom

-The community provides a training ground for patient interaction and care for all programs in the school.
-The nursing school has 175 community partnerships with area organizations that allow students to interact and participate in helping those with medical needs in southwest Missouri.
-As part of a nursing program, students discover the importance of community and the ability to help those around them.
+Our community provides a training ground for patient interaction and care.
+We have 175 community partnerships that allow students to interact and participate in helping those with medical needs in southwest Missouri.
+Discover the importance of community and the ability to help those around you as you gain confidence.

-A wide variety of partnerships are in place to allow students the opportunity to develop an understanding of different nursing specialties while gaining experience through this wide variety of partnerships.
-You’ll benefit from the supervision of a preceptor in the community to assist them in their outreach experiences.
+You can develop an understanding of nursing specialties while gaining experience through this wide variety of partnerships.
+You’ll benefit from the supervision of a preceptor in the community to assist you in your outreach experiences.

 Assisting a school nurse

-Students work with a school nurse in a local school district to do health assessments and screenings for health issues with students grades K-12.
-While working with the school nurse, students also assist in health education and learn medical management skills.
-In school districts that do not have a nurse on staff, nursing students and nursing faculty provide screenings for health-related issues that require attention.
-Health fairs at schools serve as an opportunity to teach school-aged children the importance of good health habits during health fairs at the schools.
+You can work with a school nurse in a local school district to do health assessments and screenings for health issues with students grades K-12.
+While working with the school nurse, you will assist in health education and learn medical management skills.
+Our students and nursing faculty provide screenings for health-related issues that require attention in school districts that do not have a nurse on staff.
+Teach school-aged children the importance of good health habits during health fairs at the schools.

-To complete their pediatric rotation, students spend one week of the second summer of nursing school at Camp Barnabas helping children of various ages and abilities.
-A faculty member is assigned to every clinical rotation group, allowing nursing students to receive one-on-one attention while giving campers the opportunity to enjoy their camp experience.
+Students complete their pediatric rotation by spending one week of the second summer of nursing school at Camp Barnabas helping children of various ages and abilities.
+A faculty member is assigned to every clinical rotation group, allowing you to receive one-on-one attention while helping campers enjoy their camp experience.

 Coalition of Healthy Communities

-The Coalition of Healthy Communities is a collaborative program between the School of Nursing and about a dozen community sites.
+The Coalition of Healthy Communities is a collaborative program between the School of Nursing and around a dozen community sites.
 Designed to provide senior nursing students with community experience, students are directed to host nursing wellness clinics on a weekly basis targeting at-risk and vulnerable populations within the Springfield, Missouri, area.
-Current collaboration is directed to multiple community agencies such as Victory Mission; Harmony House; The Kitchen, Inc.; Isabel's House; Catholic Charities Ministries; and the Salvation Army, to name a few.
+Current collaborations include Victory Mission, Harmony House, The Kitchen, Inc., Isabel's House, Catholic Charities Ministries and the Salvation Army.